Tours Congress

-The Tours Congress was the 18th National Congress of the French Section of the Workers' International, or SFIO, which took place in Tours on 25–30 December 1920.
+The Tours Congress was the 18th National Congress of the French Section of the Workers' International (SFIO) which took place in Tours on 25–30 December 1920.
 During the Congress, the majority voted to join the Third International and create the French Section of the Communist International, which became the French Communist Party in 1921.

 The SFIO divided itself in three factions during the Congress: